Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Introduction

-\item \textbf{Single-Image Transparency Editing}: We propose a single-view, physically based transparency editing method with index of refraction (IOR) and specular transmission, which operates under the single-view constraint without requiring complete geometry or full scene reconstruction.
+\item \textbf{Geometry-Aware Transparency Editing}: We propose a single-view, physically based transparency editing method.
+By ray-tracing through the reconstructed mesh to model Index of Refraction (IOR) and specular transmission, we achieve realistic refractive distortions that purely 2D image-based methods \citep{khan2006image} cannot capture, all without requiring full scene geometry.